Animadversio/Animadversio.github.io/_academic_notes/Note-on-MRF-Image-Prior.md

 * For continuous variable distribution, all summation becomes integration.
 * For GBP, record message by just record mean and cov.
   * Assume Unary and Binary terms are Gaussian.
-  * Then everything will stay Gaussian.
+  * Then everything will stay Gaussian!

 **Sampling Based Belief Propagation**

 * Use a sample set to represent each message not distribution.
 * Not integrating out $x_i$ but sample from it's current marginal estiamte.
 And draw samples from $x_{i,S}$
+* Particle Belief Propagation